JansonYeTao/LLM-AI-Generated-Essay-Detection/2nd_solution/doc/2nd_solution.md

 2. Fine-tune for one epoch, with maximum length set to around 768 tokens (or whichever your GPU can handle).
 3. Save your pretrained classifier.

-17/, 19/, 20/ in the code/ folder are for classifier pretraining, you need to run them first.
+17/, 19/, 20/ in the code/ folder are for classifier pre-training, you need to run them first.

-> Notes: This "Pretraining" approach including data generation process for pretraining is a general way of what we can do for any setting. eg. in chatbot cases, we can adapt this method in the same way to get more synthetic data.
+> Notes: This "Pre-training" approach including data generation process for pre-training is a general way of what we can do for any setting. eg. in chatbot cases, we can adapt this method in the same way to get more synthetic data.
 (Notice that in chat setting, input text data will be often much shorter than setting of writing essay)

 # Classifier Fine-tuning

-Move the model even closer to that specific 5 prompts that will be used in test set.
+Move the model even closer to that specific 5 prompts that will be used in test set (Persuade corpus2).

-> Notes: This step is particularly design for this kaggle competition which the final goal will be close the gap between the participant's generated data and competition organizer's generated data, eg. we're supposed not to know what test data and which prompt the organizer will be eventually using for evaluating.
+> !!ATTENSION!!: This step is particularly design for this kaggle competition which the final goal will be close the gap between the participant's generated data and competition organizer's generated data, eg. we're supposed not to know what test data, where the test data comes from, and what kind of prompt and data the organizer will be eventually using for evaluating.
 >
 > However, this is quite common for kaggle competition, which people will leverage "data leakage" information to boost their score on the public & private leaderboard by reverse engineering out the extra info about test dataset.
 >
 > In real work business working setting, we often don't have that data leakage information, and instead many times we try to avoid that kind of leakage.

-## Data Generation for Finetuning (Prompt-Specific)
+## Data Generation for Fine tuning (Prompt-Specific)

 Move the model even closer to that specific 5 prompts that will be used in test set.